Australian Directors' Guild

 The successful placee will ‘shadow’ and be mentored by an agreed supervising Director, and then the placee will lead, and the supervising Director ‘shadows’ them in the production setting, resulting in the placee receiving a Director credit.
 The supervising Director and production company will be paid a modest fee for hosting the placee.
 The placee will be remunerated at the applicable rates, and fringes and superannuation will be paid.

-The ADG CREDIT MAKER Guidelines and Application Form are available here.
+The ADG CREDIT MAKER Applications are now closed.

 If a Production Company or Director would like to offer a placement, they can fill out an expression of interest (EOI) form here.